Joshieingold/JoshuaLynchPortfolio/README.md

 <ul>
   <li>
     <h3>Fully Responsive</h3>
-    <p>This website aims to be fully responsive and interactive on any device of any viewport size.</p>
+    <p>This website is fully responsive and interactive on any device of any viewport size.</p>
   </li>
   <li>
     <h3>Animations</h3>